adrihans/Decoding_NER_Biases/docs/index.md

 We can notice that the best results were obtained for years just after WW2 - on average for the four models.

 #### On ethnicity and gender with the NYC dataset

-We made the same kind of experimentations on the NYC dataset to check wether or not we could draw the same conclusions as the article, but based on another dataset.
+We made the same kind of experimentations on the NYC dataset to check whether or not we could draw the same conclusions as the article, but based on another dataset.
 We firstly show the results we got on ethnicity:

 |![Results ethnicity NYC](images/results/NYC_ethnicity.JPG)|